 The business valuation of the business is vital to a fair settlement of your divorce case.
 The starting point really is knowing what the value of the business is and what the income is, regardless of whether you are a self-employed owner of a business or not.

-WATCH: Family law and divorce attorney Abigale Stolfe explains what happens to the business during a New Jersey Divorce
+WATCH: Attorney Abigale Stolfe explains what happens to the business during a New Jersey Divorce

 Protect What Matters Most

 If you or your spouse own a business in New Jersey and are getting a divorce, the business could be a critical issue in your divorce settlement.
-To protect yourself and your future, it's wise to contact a qualified divorce and family law attorney from Stolfe Zeigler New Jersey Family Law Group.
+To protect yourself and your future, it’s wise to contact a qualified attorney from New Jersey Family Law Group.
 Our legal team is committed to securing a bright future for our clients and their families through guided insight and zealous advocacy and fighting to protect what they have worked so hard to earn.